Why does the minimum feed-in tariff change each year?

 In this article we look at one of the most common questions.

-We expect this trend to continue in future years.
 This is driven by increased rooftop solar installations which decrease demand for electricity from the National Electricity Market and increase supply during solar generating hours.
+However, we review the minimum feed-in tariffs each year to capture changes in the wholesale electricity price at the time of publication of each decision.

 The wholesale price is set in a competitive national market, based on the supply of and demand for energy.
 The wholesale price is not set by government or a regulator.